Best Car Loans in 2026

 Yes, it's possible to get a car loan with bad credit, although it may come with less favorable terms.

-These loans typically come with higher interest rates, averaging between 15-20% APR.
+Borrowers with subprime credit typically face interest rates between 12% and 21%+ APR.
 Some lenders specialize in bad credit auto loans, and certain dealerships offer "buy-here-pay-here" financing options.
 However, these often come with very high interest rates, sometimes exceeding 30% APR.

 If possible, it's advisable to improve your credit score before applying for a car loan, as even a small increase can lead to better terms and potentially save thousands over the life of the loan.